-17.3 User interface overview
+18.3 User Interface Overview

 By default, GIMP shows three windows.
 The toolbox, an empty image window with the menu bar, and a window containing several docked dialogs.
 The windows can be arranged on the screen as you need them.
 If they are no longer needed, they can also be closed.
+Closing the image window when it is empty quits the application.